serena0012/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that compares two strings.
+A function that  reverses the content of an array of integers.